gavinhamilton1/dpop-lab/LAB_GUIDE.md

 ## Prerequisites

-- Lab application running on http://localhost:8000
+- Lab application running on your local server (URL will be shown when you start the server)
 - Modern browser with WebAuthn support
 - Basic JavaScript knowledge
 - Understanding of cryptographic concepts